chef-boneyard/chef-rfc/rfc077-mode-agnostic-data-collection.md

             "type": "string"
         },
         "resources": {
-            "description": "This is the list of run_resources for the run", "type": "array",
+            "description": "This is the list of all resources for the run", "type": "array",
             "items": {
                 "type": "object",
                 "properties": {
+                    "after": {
+                        "description": "Final State of the resource",
+                        "type": "object"
+                    },
+                    "before": {
+                        "description": "Initial State of the resource",
+                        "type": "object"
+                    },
                     "cookbook_name": {
                         "description": "Name of the cookbook that initiated the change", "type": "string"